-Set in a vibrant neighborhood at the heart of the Twin Cities, Augsburg College offers more than 50 undergraduate majors and nine graduate degrees to more than 4,000 students of diverse backgrounds.
+Set in a vibrant neighborhood at the heart of the Twin Cities, Augsburg College offers more than 50 undergraduate majors and nine graduate degrees to nearly 4,000 students of diverse backgrounds.
 The trademark of an Augsburg education is its emphasis on direct, personal experience.
 Guided by the faith and values of the Lutheran church, Augsburg educates students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.

 Augsburg demonstrates its commitments through the work of four signature centers: the Christensen Center for Vocation, the Center for Global Education, the Sabo Center for Citizenship and Learning, and the Strommen Center for Meaningful Work.

 Augsburg’s undergraduate program of liberal arts and sciences is offered on both a traditional weekday schedule and a non-traditional evening schedule.
 Augsburg offers master’s degree programs in business, education, leadership, nursing, physician assistant studies, creative writing, music therapy, and social work, and a doctoral program in nursing practice.
 For more information, go to Undergraduate admissions / Adult undergraduate admission / Graduate admissions.